npm package discovery and stats viewer.

 For budgets > 15, the tool launches architect agents that explore your codebase before any code is written.
 Each one gets a different research angle (architecture, data models, APIs, testing, etc.) and writes a structured design document.
 The number scales with budget: 5 for budget=50, 10 for budget=2000.

-An orchestrator agent reads all design documents and synthesizes concrete execution tasks — grounded in real files and patterns the architects found.
-No guesswork.
-The task plan is also written to a file for resilience — if orchestration is interrupted, partial results survive.
+An orchestrator session reads all design documents and synthesizes concrete execution tasks, grounded in real files and patterns the architects found.
+The task plan is also written to a file for resilience: if orchestration is interrupted, partial results survive.

-Tasks run in parallel (each agent in its own git worktree).
-After completing its task, each agent automatically runs a simplify pass — reviewing its own git diff for code reuse opportunities, quality issues, and inefficiencies, then fixing them before the framework commits.
+Tasks run in parallel agent sessions (each in its own git worktree).
+After completing its task, each session automatically runs a simplify pass, reviewing its own git diff for code reuse opportunities, quality issues, and inefficiencies, then fixing them before the framework commits.
+This is done via the SDK's session resume mechanism: the same agent session continues with a follow-up prompt, so the agent's full context from its task is still available, no need to re-instruct or re-fill context.
+If a fast worker is configured, steering can route cheaper, well-scoped tasks there while the main worker handles heavier implementation.

-After each wave, steering assesses: "how good is this?" — not "what's missing?"
+After each wave, steering asks "how good is this?" rather than "what's missing?".
 It can:

 • Execute more tasks to build features, fix bugs, polish UX

-• Reflect by spinning up 1-2 review agents for deep quality/architecture audits
+• Reflect by spinning up 1-2 review sessions for deep quality/architecture audits

 • Declare done when the vision is met at high quality

-Long runs stay sharp because steering maintains three layers of memory:
+Long runs stay sharp because steering maintains three run-memory layers:

-• Goal — the evolving north star.
-What "amazing" means for this codebase.
+• Goal: the evolving north star.
+What quality means for this codebase.

 Every run gets its own folder in .claude-overnight/runs/.
 Nothing is ever overwritten.